TobiasTheDanish/less-lang/README.md

 Arrays have the following properties:

-- len   -   A i32 representing the total amount of elements the array can store.
+- len : i32 representing the total amount of elements the array can store.

 ---